Skip to contents

 include_env_trait_interactions

-Logical; whether to include environment × trait interactions in the fixed effects (when not reduced).
+Logical; whether to include environment by trait interactions when not reduced.

 saturation_mode